yusufsercan/Network-Security-Lab/01-Linux-and-Network-Fundamentals/README.md

 # 🐧 01.
 Linux & Network Fundamentals

-This module contains core system administration concepts, network architecture principles, identity management at OSI Layer 2/3, and operational privacy/anonymity mechanisms.
+This module contains core system administration concepts, network architecture principles, identity management at OSI Layer 2/3, operational privacy/anonymity mechanisms, and web protocol fundamentals.

+> **Note / Disclaimer:** The contents of this module consist purely of personal study notes, laboratory observations, and quick-reference cheatsheets recorded during my cybersecurity training.
+They are compiled solely for self-development and personal revision, and do not claim to be authoritative academic documentation or official reference materials.

 ---